 The aim of our phonics teaching is to provide children with a confident understanding of the alphabetic code to enable them to read and write with fluency.
 All children take part in daily, high quality teaching sessions which are structured to build a progression of knowledge and skills using the framework of ‘Revise, Teach, Practice and Apply’.
 The teaching of phonemes and their corresponding graphemes is systematic and follows a structured ‘phase’ approach, beginning with the most common single letter sounds at the beginning of the Foundation Stage, moving through digraphs, trigraphs and alternative representations, before moving on to more complex spelling rules.
 This systematic and well-paced programme means that children at the very start of their school career are quickly able to begin their reading and writing journeys and are able to progress.
 Teachers are able to use their secure knowledge of phonics teaching to formatively assess throughout sessions of whole class and group teaching which means they are able to respond quickly to the need for extra support for some children.
 Timely and targeted interventions are key to enabling children to maintain progress.

-Moving forward, our aim for the future is to continue to improve the rigorous and consistent approach to phonics teaching at Grateley by investing in a complete synthetic phonics programme, allowing all children to engage with activities and resources which are focussed and progressive but still tailored to specific cohort needs.
+To continue to improve the rigorous and consistent approach to phonics teaching at Grateley we have invested in a DfE accredited complete synthetic phonics programme- Little Wandle Letters and Sounds.
+This programme allows all children to engage with activities and resources which are focussed and progressive but still tailored to specific cohort needs.
 The use of formative and summative assessment will remain key to setting the pace of teaching and the use of one, clear approach will allow for the smooth transition of children through the school.
-At the heart of reading and writing is a love of books and we aim to continue to improve our selection of decodable, phonics books so that they engage and enthuse our learners.
+At the heart of reading and writing is a love of books; we aim to continue to evaluate and improve our selection of decodable, phonics books on a regular basis so that they engage and enthuse our learners.